The wireless gateways from Comcast provide the functionality of a Wi-Fi router, DOCSIS 3.0 cable and voice modem in a

 - Diagnostic Tools

 To learn more about the advanced features of the wireless gateway, see Advanced Wireless Gateway Features

-Yes, there are 3 generations of wireless gateways from Comcast.
+Yes, there are three generations of wireless gateways from Comcast.

 To learn about the differences between the wireless gateway features, see The Different Wireless Gateways for Your Home Network

 The Admin Tool is used to customize your wireless gateway to fit how you use the Internet and your network.
 From a computer or device connected to the wireless gateway, open an Internet browser and access the Admin Tool at http://10.0.0.1.
 You can customize settings including: